aljc/aljc.github.io/notes/pinterest-case-study.md

 Not only did this allow us to unlock unprecedented product development speed; we were also able to pilot a new operating model between product and research.
 We ran two parallel tracks:

 1.  **Product**: Bootstrap with commercial LLMs to test and validate the user problem quickly.
-2.  **Research**: In parallel, invest in longer-horizon modeling innovations – in our case, <a href="https://www.pinterestcareers.com/media/eoqd5wcs/pinclip.pdf" target="_blank" rel="noopener noreferrer">PinCLIP</a> (Pinterest-specific foundational multimodal & cross-modal CLIP), <a href="https://medium.com/pinterest-engineering/building-pinterest-canvas-a-text-to-image-foundation-model-aa34965e84d9" target="_blank" rel="noopener noreferrer">Pinterest Canvas</a> (text-to-image foundation model), and embedding work.
+2.  **Research**: In parallel, invest in longer-horizon modeling innovations – in our case, <a href="https://www.pinterestcareers.com/media/eoqd5wcs/pinclip.pdf" target="_blank" rel="noopener noreferrer">PinCLIP</a> (a CLIP-style model trained on Pinterest data), <a href="https://medium.com/pinterest-engineering/building-pinterest-canvas-a-text-to-image-foundation-model-aa34965e84d9" target="_blank" rel="noopener noreferrer">Pinterest Canvas</a> (a text-to-image foundation model), and embedding work.

 Running these tracks in tandem let us to ship value and gather user data *while* deeper research was underway.
 The product scaffolding gave us a place to plug in new models as they matured, and the user data in turn shaped the research roadmap.
 It became a single loop rather than two disconnected efforts.